-Check the website: www.plasmatronics.com.au
+Check the website, www.plasmatronics.com.au for more details of accessories and the most up to date list of accessories...

 Settings Used in Programs 0-3

 When programs 0-3 are selected, the controller automatically uses the values in the table on the right to control its operation.